ansible-community/antsibull-docs/README.md

 From version 1.0.0 on, antsibull-docs sticks to semantic versioning and aims at providing no backwards compatibility breaking changes **to the command line API (antsibull-docs)** during a major release cycle.
 We might make exceptions from this in case of security fixes for vulnerabilities that are severe enough.

+Note that there are newer major versions than 1.x.y.
+Check out the changelog of such later major versions to see what changed.
+The 1.x.y version stream is still developed on the `stable-1` branch, but only security fixes and major bugfixes will be backported from newer versions.

 We explicitly exclude code compatibility. **antsibull-docs is not supposed to be used as a library.** The only exception are dependencies with other antsibull projects (currently, only [antsibull](https://github.com/ansible-community/antsibull/) itself).
 If you want to use a certain part of antsibull-docs as a library, please create an issue so we can discuss whether we add a stable interface for **parts** of the Python code.
 We do not promise that this will actually happen though.

 ## Running from source